 As is often the case in a small town, Aynor doesn't have a public transportation system that people use for their commute.

-The overall education level of Aynor is somewhat higher than in the average US city of 21.84%: 26.44% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Aynor is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.44% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Aynor in 2022 was $29,299, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,196 for a family of four.
 However, Aynor contains both very wealthy and poor people as well.